MachUpskillingFY17/JabbR-Core/README.md

 We used xUnit to write our tests.
 A verbose guide on writing tests for .Net Core with xUnit can be found [here](https://xunit.github.io/docs/getting-started-dotnet-core.html).
 Basically:
- - A reference to xUnit should already be in the project.json of the JabbR-Core.Tests library.
+ - A reference to xUnit is already in the project.json of the JabbR-Core.Tests library.
  - Make sure your class has a using statement for xUnit. (`using Xunit;`)
  - Tests should use the `[Fact]` tag and always have an assertion statement.
  - You can also write Theories, which are tests that are true for a particular set of data.